Seabed mining lecture as part of the New Museum Triennial

 If you are in the New York City area, please come by the New Museum on February 17th.
 As part of the triennial exhibit, the video artist’s group, Inhabitants, has invited me to speak about seabed mining.
 The event will be from 3-5pm with speakers, open discussion, and the unveiling of new videos on seabed mining.

-Mining the Deep Sea Frontier, organized by Inhabitants with Margarida Mendes
+Mining the Deep Sea Frontier, hosted by Inhabitants with Margarida Mendes.

-Inhabitants is a website and online video channel for exploratory video and documentary reporting, founded in New York in 2015 by visual artists Pedro Neves Marques and Mariana Silva.
+Inhabitants is a website and video channel for exploratory documentaries, founded in New York in 2015 by artists Pedro Neves Marques and Mariana Silva.

-For the 2018 Triennial, Inhabitants has created a new web series, What is Deep Sea Mining?
-(2018), with Margarida Mendes, a curator and activist from Lisbon and a founding member of the Oceano Livre Environmental Movement against deep sea mining.
-In two episodes, Episode 1: Tools for Ocean Literacy and Episode 2: The Blue Economy, a New Gold Rush?, they delve into deep sea mining, a new frontier of mineral extraction at the bottom of the ocean.
-The series is also available on inhabitants-tv.org, the New Museum website, and other media channels.
+For the 2018 Triennial, Inhabitants created a web series titled What is Deep Sea Mining?
+(2018) featuring Margarida Mendes, a curator and activist from Lisbon and a founding member of the Oceano Livre Environmental Movement.
+The two episodes, Episode 1: Tools for Ocean Literacy and Episode 2: The Blue Economy, a New Gold Rush?, explore deep sea mining, which is a new method of extracting minerals from the ocean floor.
+The series is available on inhabitants-tv.org, the New Museum website, and other media platforms.

-Support for public programs is provided, in part, by public funds from the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, and from the New York City Department of Cultural Affairs in partnership with the City Council.
+Sponsors: Support for public programs comes from public funds provided by the New York State Council on the Arts with Governor Andrew M. Cuomo and the New York State Legislature, as well as the New York City Department of Cultural Affairs in partnership with the City Council.
+Full support for the 2018 Triennial: “Songs for Sabotage” can be viewed here.

 via Mining the Deep Sea Frontier, organized by Inhabitants with Margarida Mendes :: New Museum